fg6/random_subreads/README.md

    mean,std: mean and standard deviation of read lengths distribution desired for subsample.
 If not defined, reads are randomly selected

+   omean,ostd,corrfact: to get a gaussian shape you likely need to suppress the area around the original read-length peak: set here original mean, original std, and correction factor (0:1), 0 being not corrected, maximally corrected.
+If not defined, oringinal shape not corrected for, subset gaussian shape will likely be deformed

    compfile: fasta or fastq file of reads to compare to the subsample read length distribution

 ### Output: